modnarlluf/algoliasearch-client-php/README.md

 To get a full description of how the Ranking works, you can have a look at our [Ranking guide](https://www.algolia.com/doc/relevance/ranking).

-#### numericAttributesToIndex

-- scope: `indexing`
-- type: `array of strings`

-All numerical attributes are automatically indexed as numerical filters (allowing filtering operations like `<` and `<=`).
-If you don't need filtering on some of your numerical attributes, you can specify this list to speed up the indexing.
-<br/> If you only need to filter on a numeric value with the operator '=',
-you can speed up the indexing by specifying the attribute with `equalOnly(AttributeName)`.
-The other operators will be disabled.

 #### attributesForFaceting